Agni: Jainism

 The word Agni in Jainism refers to fire, but not in the sense of Vedic ideas.
 Agni appears in Jain thought, as a guardian deity and in its cosmology.
 He is one of the eight dikpalas, or directional guardian deities in Jain temples, along with these seven: Indra, Yama, Nirrti, Varuna, Vayu, Kubera and Ishana.
 They are typically standing, with their iconography is similar to those found in Hindu and Buddhist temple pantheon.

 In ancient Jain thought, living beings have souls and exist in myriad of realms, and within the earth realm shared by human beings, there are two kinds of beings: mobile and immobile.
 The mobile beings – which includes tiny insects, birds, aquatic life, animals and human beings – have two or more senses, while the immobile beings have only a single sense (ekenderiya).
 Among the single sense beings are plant beings, air beings (whirlwind (Note: For other examples from Uttaradhyayana Sutra text of Jainism, see Chapple.)), earth beings (clay), water beings (dew drop) and fire beings (burning coal, meteor, lightning).
 The last class of beings are Agni-bodies, and these are believed to contain soul and fire-bodied beings.
 Ahimsa, or non-violence, is the highest precept in Jainism.
 In their spiritual pursuits, Jain monks go to great lengths to practice Ahimsa; they neither start Agni nor extinguish Agni because doing so is considered violent to "fire beings" and an act that creates harmful Karma.

 Agni-kumara or "fire princes" are a part of Jain theory of rebirth and a class of reincarnated beings.
-Agni or Tejas are terms used to describe substances and concepts that create beings, and in which transmigrating soul gets bound according to Jainism theology.
+Agni or Tejas are terms used to describe substances and concepts that create beings, and in which transmigrating soul gets bound according to Jain theology.